If your baby was born prematurely, you may greet the day of discharge from the

 who is ill should not visit, nobody should smoke in your home, and all visitors should

-wash their hands before
+wash their hands before touching

-family visits may need to be postponed to allow your little one's immune
+may need to be postponed to allow your little one's immune

 system to grow stronger.